TNEI-Services/IPSA/docs/Key Features - IPSA 3 Series.rst

 new boundaries can created and validated to define areas either from a predefined reduced area or by explicitly definining the boundary busbars, validated to ensure no leakages will occur in the reduction.
 The ``IscBoundary`` class has been created to facilitate the creation, modification and validation of boundaries from PyIPSA.
+The ``IscEquivalentRadial`` and ``IscEquivalentBranch`` classes have been created to allow access to the equivalents created in the network reduction.

 Scenarios
 ------------